dj95/ygrep/README.md

 you can use the commandline `ygrep -p ./test -e '.*foo.*'`.
 For searching recursively through all subdirectories of `./test`, use `ygrep -rp ./test -e '.*foo.*'`.

+ygrep also works similar like grep, so you are able to use `ygrep -r '.*foo.*' ./test` as an alternative to the previous example.

 Feel free to test those commands with the provided yml files in the `./test` directory provided in this repository.
 The first example should look like the following listing: